HK-Modding-Preservation/Nosk-Transformation/ReadMe.md

 # Nosk Transformation

 Transform into Nosk and troll your friends!!!!
 Become the Mimic Spider on command, unleash roars, fling acid spits, and make dramatic leaps as you stalk Hallownest.
-Pop in, prank your squad, and switch back whenever you feel like it — all while keeping things low-key with a stealthy name.
+Pop in, prank your squad, and switch back whenever you feel like it â€” all while keeping things low-key with a stealthy name.

 ## Stealth
-- The mod’s displayed name and its options menu title are taken directly from the DLL filename (minus `.dll`).
+- The modâ€™s displayed name and its options menu title are taken directly from the DLL filename (minus `.dll`).
 - Rename the DLL to anything innocuous (e.g., `QoL_Helper.dll`) before sharing.
-- Ask friends to manually place the DLL into their Hollow Knight Mods folder — it will appear under the new name in both the mod list and the mod menu.
+- Ask friends to manually place the DLL into their Hollow Knight Mods folder â€” it will appear under the new name in both the mod list and the mod menu.

 ---